The Chorister Voice Trials are for children in years 2-5 who wish to audition for the exciting chance to become an Exeter Cathedral Chorister.

 Being part of the Exeter Cathedral Choir is a unique opportunity for children who love music to gain a fantastic musical education as part of a prestigious choir.

 Exeter Cathedral Choir has been at the heart of Cathedral life for hundreds of years and plays a key role in daily worship, special occasions and concert performances.
 Described by Classic FM as “one of the country’s finest choirs,” Exeter Cathedral Choir leads around eight services each week during term time, maintaining a tradition that has been largely unbroken for centuries.
 Choristers also have the exciting opportunity to take part in concerts, recordings, radio broadcasts and tours!
-This year’s tour will visit Normandy and Paris.
+In summer 2025, we went on a hugely successful tour to Normandy and Paris.

 What to Expect at a Voice Trial